nicklayb/plexm3u/README.md

 # Plexm3u

 Client that generates M3U playlist from a Plex server.
-Keep one playlist source of truth and sync them everywhere
+Keep one playlist source of truth and sync them everywhere.

+Works for both video and audio!

 ## Recommended usage